pauldemarco/flutter_blue/README.md

 | onValueChanged              |  :white_check_mark:  |  :white_check_mark:  | Notifies when the characteristic's value has changed. |
 | state                       |  :white_check_mark:  |  :white_check_mark:  | Gets the current state of the Bluetooth Device. |
 | onStateChanged              |  :white_check_mark:  |  :white_check_mark:  | Notifies of state changes for the Bluetooth Device. |

+## Troubleshooting
+### Scanning for service UUID's doesn't return any results
+Make sure the device is advertising which service UUID's it supports.
+This is found in the advertisement packet as **UUID 16 bit complete list** or **UUID 128 bit complete list**.